wallacebrf/synology_snmp/README.md

 ### Grafana Dashboards

 Two dashboard JSON files are available.
+The entire dashboard is written around the new FLUX language which is more powerful and simpler to use.
 One used when monitoring a single Synology Unit.
 The other is for monitoring multiple Synology Units on a single dashboard.
 The current version supplied here shows the data for three different synology units

 the Dashboard requires the use of an add-on plugin from https://grafana.com/grafana/plugins/mxswat-separator-panel/